biodash/biodash.github.io/content/codeclub/S03E10_purrr/index.md

 </div>

 Try calculating the average value for each of the variables for each penguin over the three years.
 Output the results as a data frame.
+Note you'll need an new `map()` function that we haven't used yet.
+Take a look at the help for `map2()`, or the *purrr* cheatsheet, to find a similar function that works on more than two lists (takes functions with 3 or more required arguments).

 <details>
 <summary>